Al HaNissim

-Al HaNissim alternatively V'al HaNissim ("[and] on the miracles") is an addition to the Amidah and Birkat Hamazon on Hanukkah and Purim.
+Al HaNissim alternatively V'al HaNissim ("[and] on the miracles") is an addition to the Amidah prayer and Birkat Hamazon blessing on Hanukkah and Purim.
 On both holidays, it starts off with a short paragraph, beginning with the words for which it is named.
 After that, each holiday has a unique paragraph, describing the events for which that day is celebrated.

 Text of the Prayer

 The standard Ashkenazi Orthodox text of the prayer is as follows: